AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 === #scen.environment-obstacles.n <s.r.scenarios.environment-obstacles>

+// EXCEPT from their paper
+// Environment obstacles: Also shown in figure 6 with dotted lines are the makespans for ORCA and our GBP planner when 6 polygonal obstacles are placed in the middle of the circle.
+The paths can be seen in figure 3.
+The results are for one layout of obstacles averaged over 5 seeds.
+For NR = 25 and 30 some robots using ORCA became deadlocked with the obstacle configuration.
+Our method performs well with obstacles, producing makespans that are only slightly higher than in those in free space
-// + _*Circle:*_ This environment is sparsely populated with six small obstacles; two triangles, three squares and one rectangle.
-The obstacles are placed in the middle of the environment.
-Robots are placed along the perimeter of a circle centered at $(0, 0)$ with a radius of $r=50m$.
-Every robot is tasked with reaching the opposite side of the circle.
+In this scenario the robots are placed in a circle similar to the Circle scenario, see @s.r.scenarios.circle.
+The environment is sparsely populated with six small obstacles; two triangles, three squares and one rectangle.
+The obstacles are placed near the middle of the environment.
+This change adds to the difficultly.
+Not only does the robots have to find collision free paths around each other.
+They also have to adjust their solution to not collide with the obstacles that obstruct the optimal path straight across the circle.

 #figure(
   grid(
     columns: (40%, 30% - 0.5em, 30% - 0.5em),